-- Choosing optical corrections.
+- Applying optical corrections.

-- Choosing the output format.
+- Setting the output formats.

-- Selecting the destination folder.
+- Choosing the destination folder.

 - Export the processed images to the software of your choice.